-The changes coming in Spring Quarter are part of a multi-year effort to modernize parking at the University of Washington.
+The changes coming in December are part of a multi-year effort to modernize parking at the University of Washington.
 The new integrated system will allow Transportation Services to track parking usage in real time, so that permit holders don’t arrive on campus to find their lots full and so that visitors aren’t turned away when there are actually available spaces.
 It will also allow most parking products to be purchased online for the first time.

 These improvements, along with earlier ones such as the introduction and expansion of Pay-per-use parking (PPUP) and Pay by phone parking, are aimed at making more efficient use of the University’s limited parking spaces while protecting space for faculty, staff and student permit holders.
 They are also a response to community feedback seeking easier ways to purchase parking.